 Do you like science AND long walks on the beach?
-Then join our new citizen-based program, MPA Watch!
-Volunteers will be trained on how to collect data while walking along the most beautiful beaches of Malibu and Palos Verdes.
+Then you're in luck!
+Our new citizen-based program, MPA Watch, trains volunteers how to collect data while walking along the most beautiful beaches of Malibu and Palos Verdes.
 Become a volunteer by attending the 2-part training program which includes one classroom training and one field training session.
 Attendance at both sessions is mandatory.

 Volunteers must be at least 15 years old, or with a parent/guardian